ranchobiosciences/LLMpistoia/notebooks/readme.md

 Training DSPy on true/false biomix questions can lead to overfitting due to the high level of background knowledge (~100%).
 To distinguish between its biological knowledge and knowledge graph utilization, we will train it to generate correct Cypher statements instead.

 To achieve this, we need an extended biomix test set that includes genes, diseases, and the number of relationships between genes and diseases in the knowledge graph.
 We will then ask the LLM to generate queries that output the correct number of results.
 This was separately investigated in **09.3-dspy-cypher.ipynb**

+### 14. Automatically generated schema

+**14-graph_schema.ipynb**

+Database schema generated by LangChain neo4j is added to the prompt.

+- 14a - "normal" schema (generated by LangChain) is used
+- 14b - "enhanced" schema is used

+### 16. Using GraphQA

+**16-graphQA.ipynb**

+GraphQA chain from LangChain framework was used in "[Biomedical knowledge graph-optimized prompt generation for large language models](https://academic.oup.com/bioinformatics/article/40/9/btae560/7759620#483970793)".
+To implement, the instructions from https://python.langchain.com/docs/integrations/graphs/neo4j_cypher/ were followed.

+## Evaluation using BioMix test-set

+BioMix test-set based on https://huggingface.co/datasets/kg-rag/BiomixQA.
+It was filtered to make sure questions could be answered using OpenTargets Knowledge Graph.
+Out of 134 True/False questions that can be answered with OT KG, we randomly sampled 50 questions:
+- 25 questions in the form "disease is associated with gene" where answer is True
+- 25 questions in the form "disease is not associated with gene" where answer is False

+This was further augmented by generating gene/disease combinations (same genes & diseases, but no relationship according to OT Knowledge Graph
+- 25 questions in the form "disease is associated with gene" where answer is False
+- 25 questions in the form "disease is not associated with gene" where answer is True

+The test-set is in `../biomix/testset` folder.

+### 0. Baseline knowledge

+**biomix00-baseline.ipynb**

+Testing background knowledge of LLMs on biomix test-set

+### 2. Template-based strategy

+**biomix02-template_based.ipynb**

+Hand-code query templates and only allow the LLM to (a) select the right template from a finite collection of templates using the natural language prompt and (b) populate the plug-in parameters in these query templates, also using information supplied in the prompt.

+Best performing strategy based on 3Q evaluation was tested: decoy queries + examples.
+Additionally, prompt was augmented with guardrails to improve performance.

+### 8. Adapters-based strategy

+**biomix08-adapters_predibase.ipynb**

+Evaluation of mistral adapter and comparison to original model on BioMix test-set.

+### 14. Automatically generated schema.

+**biomix14-graph_schema.ipynb**

+Strategy 14b (enhanced schema) is tested